sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 If you use a proxy entity without round robin scheduling, and several agents share the subscription, they will all execute the check for the proxy entity and you'll get duplicate results.
 When you enable round robin, you'll get one agent per interval executing the proxy check, but the event will always be listed under the proxy entity.
 If you don't create a proxy entity, it is created when the check is executed.
 You can modify the proxy entity later if needed.

 Use [proxy entity filters][19] to establish a many-to-many relationship between agent entities and proxy entities if you want even more power over the grouping.

 ## Manage entity labels

 Labels are custom attributes that Sensu includes with event data.
-You can access labels with [filters][6] and [tokens][7].
+You can access labels with [event filters][6] and [tokens][7].
-In contrast to annotations, you can use labels to create meaningful collections that you can select with [API filtering][14] and [sensuctl filtering][15].
+In contrast to annotations, you can use labels to create meaningful collections that you can select with [API response filtering][14] and [sensuctl response filtering][15].

 Overusing labels can affect Sensu's internal performance, so we recommend moving complex, non-identifying metadata to [annotations][20].